Geekfest: Successive Geekfests

-S.P.A.M. continued putting on Geekfests, usually about one per month during the summer months and occasionally during the winter, when they could find a suitable indoor location.
+S.P.A.M. continued to organize Geekfests, usually about one per month during the summer months and occasionally during the winter, when they could find a suitable indoor location.

-The locations and the bands varied widely (though many bands had repeat performances), but the shows were always free and all-ages.
+The locations and the bands varied widely, although many bands had repeat performances, but the shows were always free and all-ages.

 This concept of inclusion was central to the Geekfest concept, and extended to the booking policy.
 As word spread about the festivals, bands began calling to ask for shows, and sending promotional packages to the label's P.O. box.
 S.P.A.M. avoided listening to demo tapes they received, booking bands on a "first-come, first-served" basis.
 This was done to remove the bias of musical taste that S.P.A.M. blamed for their own exclusion from Gilman.
 As a result, the bands were often unskilled, untalented, or conversely, so polished and professional that they seemed wildly inappropriate at a no-frills, guerrilla concert.
 Geekfest organizers observed the conflicts that arose between different musical subcultures with a bemused detachment.

-The length of the concerts (sometimes 8 hours or more) and the inconsistent quality of the acts made Geekfest less like a traditional concert and more like a weird carnival.
+Due to the length of the concerts, which were sometimes over 8 hours, and the inconsistent quality of the acts made Geekfest less like a traditional concert and more like a carnival.
 Since the schedule was never listed, it was difficult for people to show up to see one band in particular.
 People tended to stay for most of the day and began to come as much for the playful atmosphere as for the bands.